-The Company ensures that its assets are invested in accordance with the prudent person principle as set out in Article 132 (Directive 2009/138/EC) through the collective application of its risk policies and business standards.
+The Company ensures that its assets are invested in accordance with the prudent person principle as set out in Article 132 of the SII Directive (Directive 2009/138/EC) through the collective application of its risk policies and business standards.
 These ensure that the Company invests in assets whose risks it can properly identify, measure, monitor, manage, control and report, and appropriately take into account in the assessment of its overall solvency needs having regard to the term and nature of its liabilities.
-Given the relatively small retained liabilities, the Company achieves this by investing in low-risk, short term gilts and cash.
+The Company's Asset Liability Management Business Standard and certain provisions of the Investment Management Business Standard contain mandatory requirements to ensure that the Company develops its own set of key risk indicators and takes into account the risks associated with its investments without relying only on the risk being adequately captured by the capital requirements.
+Given the relatively small value of the Company's retained liabilities, it achieves this by investing in low-risk, short term Government Bonds and Collective Investment Undertakings with holdings in liquid funds.